Skip to Main Content

 Ensuring seamless integration across facilities

-Technical compatibility between facilities is crucial for smooth workflows.
+Tech compatibility between facilities is key for smooth workflows.
 Different facilities use different software versions, color management systems, and file formats—getting this wrong can cost weeks of re-work.

 • Color management and calibration protocols